So You Want to Be a Rock 'n' Roll Star

-"So You Want to Be a Rock 'n' Roll Star" is a song by the American rock band the Byrds, written by Jim McGuinn and Chris Hillman and included on the band's 1967 album, Younger Than Yesterday.
+"So You Want to Be a Rock 'n' Roll Star" is a song by the American rock band the Byrds.
+Written by Jim McGuinn and Chris Hillman, it was included on the band's 1967 album, Younger Than Yesterday.
 The song was inspired by the manufactured nature of the Monkees and was released as a single on January 9, 1967, reaching number 29 on the Billboard Hot 100, but failing to chart in the United Kingdom.